-In all the above cases a request for a leave of absence must be made in advance and in writing.
-In the case of a leave of absence for exceptional circumstance, the school will judge each application individually considering the specific facts and circumstances and relevant background context behind each request.
+In the case of a request for a leave of absence for exceptional circumstance, the school will judge each application individually considering the specific facts and circumstances and relevant background context behind each request.
 Where a leave of absence is granted, the school will determine the number of days the pupil can be absent from school. (p.84)